birhantprkc/Uncensored-Local-Studio/README.md

 ---

-## <a id="what-is-uncensored-ai-studio"></a>📖 What is Uncensored AI Studio?
+## <a id="what-is-uncensored-ai-studio"></a>📖 What is Portable AI Studio?

-**Uncensored AI Studio** is a completely offline, zero-setup, self-contained AI studio for Windows, Linux, and macOS.
+**Portable AI Studio** is a completely offline, zero-setup, self-contained AI studio for Windows, Linux, and macOS.
 Unlike cloud-based AI systems, it runs entirely on your own hardware with no censorship, tracking, subscriptions, or login requirements.

 It unifies four major local AI capabilities into one high-performance desktop interface:
 1. **🎨 Image Generation (Stable Diffusion):** Generate and edit high-quality images offline using `.safetensors`, `.gguf`, or `.ckpt` model weights.